K\"ahler differentials of extensions of valuation rings and deeply ramified fields: K ahler differentials for Galois extensions of prime degree

 Now we have that if in mixed characteristic any extension in the tower (\ref{tow1}) is Galois of degree $p=\chara Kv$, then it is a Kummer extension.

+\pars We now return to the general case, with no restriction on the characteristic of $K$, first making the above change if necessary.

-\pars In order to make sure that also all Galois extensions of prime degree $q\ne p$ in the tower are Kummer extensions, we take $Q$ to be the set consisting of all such primes $q$.
+\pars In order to also make sure that all Galois extensions of prime degree $q\ne p$ in the tower are Kummer extensions, we take $Q$ to be the set consisting of all such primes $q$.
 For every $q\in Q$, we choose a primitive $q$-th root of unity $\zeta_q$ and set $M:=L(\zeta_q\mid q\in Q)$.
 Every extension $K(\zeta_q)|K$ is Galois, so $M|K$ is also a Galois extension.
-Moreover, as $(K,v)$ is henselian, $[K(\zeta_q):K]$ is equal to the degree of the separable extension $Kv(\zeta_q v)|Kv$, so all of these extensions are inertial.
-It follows that $M_0:=K_0(\zeta_q\mid q\in Q)$ is the inertia field of $(M|K,v)$.
-Finally, we set $M_i:= K_i(\zeta_q\mid q\in Q)$.
-By our construction, now also all extensions of prime degree $q\ne p$ in the tower are Kummer extensions.
-So we have obtained a tower as described in (\ref{tower}). \end{proof}